MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-design-forms.md

 In the default solution or an unmanaged solution, you can create new forms or edit existing forms for all tables that allow form customization.
 In an unmanaged solution, you can edit the managed properties for an unmanaged custom table that was created for the solution.
 If you’re viewing a managed solution, you can’t create new forms or edit existing forms for tables.
-However, if the managed properties for a table in the managed solution are set to allow customization, you can add or edit forms to that table.
+However, if the managed properties for a table in the managed solution are set to allow customization, you can add or edit forms for that table.

 <a name="BKMK_TypesOfForms"></a>